lbryio/lbry-desktop/README.md

 ## Usage

-Double click the installed application to interact with the LBRY network.
+Go to the website to interact on this frontend.

 ## Running from Source

-You can run the web version (lbry.tv), the electron app, or both at the same time.
+You can run the web version (odysee.com), via running onto your host machine, or go to the website itself.

 #### Prerequisites